Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.0.1/ReadMe.md

 ![Discord Solver - Moxxi Version](https://i.imgur.com/QXo8ljS.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

-**Note:** As this version of the Discord Solver is a Moxxi weapon, she get a ~~vivid red~~ ... gorgeous Moxxi Signature skin.
+**Note:** As this version of the Discord Solver is a Moxxi weapon, you can choose between 2 Moxxi Signature skin : the *Classic* or the *Cartier* skin

 ### Options:

 This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.

-- The Bullet Speed Mode has a toggle option between Normal/Double/Triple Speed
+- The GyroJet Explosive Bullet Speed has a toggle option between Normal/Double/Triple Speed
 - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
+- The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
 - The Weapon Card has a toggle option between Show/Hide the additional informations.
-- The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
 - The Moxxi weapon skin has a toggle option between:
-  - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can used in any occasion.
+  - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
   - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
 - The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).